Live Tour

 Data Structure

 So you want to solve ARC-AGI?
-Let's start by exploring how it's data is structured.
+Let's start by exploring how its data is structured.

 This material is also covered in the Explore ARC-AGI Data + Play tutorial video.